Establishing a Search String to Detect Secondary Studies in Software Engineering: Discussion

-As illustrated in Figure \ref{conclusion}, a search string for searching secondary studies should be formed by: (1) terms and their synonymous related to research domain connected by \textit{OR} logical operator; (2) logical operator \textit{AND}; (3) terms and their synonymous related to secondary studies connected by \textit{OR} logical operator.
+As illustrated in Figure \ref{conclusion}, a search string for searching secondary studies should be formed by: (1) terms and their synonyms related to research domain connected by \textit{OR} logical operator; (2) logical operator \textit{AND}; (3) terms and their synonyms related to secondary studies connected by \textit{OR} logical operator.
+In summary, the synonyms suggested by our study to detect secondary studies are: \textbf{``literature review'' \textit{OR} ``systematic mapping'' \textit{OR} ``systematic review'' \textit{OR} ``mapping study'' \textit{OR} ``systematic map''.} After the search string elaboration, it must be applied in \textbf{title}, \textbf{abstract} and \textbf{keywords}.